hasibmuhammad/tmdb-movies-app/README.md

 - Movie Listing
 - Infinite Scroll of movies
 - Search Bar(By title)
+- Used React-Hook-Form and Zod to validate search form
 - Movie Detail Page
 - Related Recommendations of a certain movie
 - ISR - Get fresh data in each 60 seconds after build